Meghan Markle and Harry Attend Misha Nonoo's Star-Studded Wedding

 Meghan Markle looked stunning as she arrived with Prince Harryat her good friend and designer Misha Nonoo's wedding to energy entrepreneur Michael Hess in Rome on Friday.

-The Duchess of Sussex wore a black dress with semi-sheer long sleeves and crystal detailing at the event as well as her signature messy bun and sparking earrings.
+The Duchess of Sussex wore a black embroidered tulle Valentino gown with sheer puff sleeves to the event as well as her signature messy bun and sparking earrings.
 She attended the event with husband Prince Harry, who wore a black tux.
 The two arrived in Rome a day earlier.

 The wedding ceremony is set to take place in the evening at the Villa Aurelia.
 It is quite the star-studded affair.
 Other guests include Harry's cousins Princess Eugenie and Princess Beatrice, Ivanka Trump and husband Jared Kushner, his brother Joshua Kushner and wife and model Karlie Kloss, Katy Perry and fiancé Orlando Bloom and James Corden.
 Ivanka wore a draped peach gown to the event, while Katy sported an off-the-shoulder pink chiffon dress and thick white cat eye sunglasses.